jin2609/BackJoon/README.md

 ### 2020.1.24
 #### [backjoon_1018(Re-painting the chessboard)](https://www.acmicpc.net/problem/1018)
 - [Solution](backjoon_1018/src/backjoon_1018/Main.java) : Use for-statements
 - This problem was difficult to understand.
 But I understand that it was easy to solve.
 I used iterative sentences to calculate a rectangle divided into eight squares.
-The color of the upper left column was divided into black and white to find the minimum value.
+The color of the upper left column was divided into black and white.